gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 Connant straightened up.
 "Get up — and get a lift on.
 Your damned animal's escaped."

 "Escaped — what!"
-Chief Pilot Van Walls's buull voice roared out with a volume that shook the walls.
+Chief Pilot Van Walls's bull voice roared out with a volume that shook the walls.
 Down the communication tunnels other voices yelled suddenly.
 The dozen inhabitants of Paradise House tumbled in abruptly, Barclay, stocky and bulbous in long woolen underwear, carrying a fire extinguisher.

 "What the hell's the matter?"
 Barclay demanded.